jetstream-cloud/js2docs/docs/ui/cli/manila.md

     pip3 install python-manilaclient

+Depending on the version of the python-openstack and python-manilaclient you have installed, you may get an error that says something like

+    Version %(req_ver)s is not supported by the API.
+Minimum is %(min_ver)s and maximum is %(max_ver)s.
+(HTTP 406) (Request-ID: xxxxxx)

+you may need to add

+    --os-share-api-version 2.63

+(where 2.63 may need to be changed to a different version depending on the error) to your commands below.

 Then you should be able to proceed with the rest of the steps.

 !!! info "Share names and Access Rule Names must be unique!"